LLNL/lbann/tools/onnx/README.md

 # lbann-onnx
 This tool provides a way to convert [LBANN](https://github.com/LLNL/lbann) models from/to [ONNX](https://github.com/onnx/onnx) models.
-* `LBANN_ROOT` environment variable may be used to explicitly specify a LBANN root directory (otherwise, `git rev-parse --show-toplevel` is used).
+* `LBANN_ROOT` environment variable may be used to explicitly specify a LBANN root directory.
+   * Otherwise, `git rev-parse --show-toplevel` is used.

 ## Requirements
 * [LBANN](https://github.com/LLNL/lbann)